alex-mccombie/resume_readme/README.md

  ---

 > Pioneera - Networked Sentiment Analysis - Analyst Coder
-- Pioneera is dedicated to preventing burnout and stress in the workplace.
+- Pioneera is dedicated to monitoring company communications to preventing burnout and stress in the workplace.
-- Worked on a networked system of applications, serverless functions and microservices
+- I worked on refactoring a networked system of applications, serverless functions and microservices.
-- OAuth connections to slack, google and microsoft messaging platforms.
+- Required familiarity to OAuth, slack API, google messaging API and microsoft graph.
 - Linguistic analysis of staff communications to guide stress management.
 - Running in google cloud, with docker containers, pub-sub, serverless functions.
 - CI/CD managed through github actions